-Truly the liturgy of the day shows that from this day until Easter is our season of mourning and season of repenting for our sins with a degree of austerity.
-‘Alleluia’ is a Hebrew word – that is in Latin, ‘Laudate Dominum’ – and no language is as holy as Hebrew.
-Now we leave that holy language in our Septuagesima, and say in Latin, ‘Laus tibi, Domine, Rex aeterne gloriae’, that is, ‘Praise be to thee, Lord, King of eternal glory.’
+Truly the liturgy of the day shows that from this day until Easter is our season of mourning and repenting for our sins with a degree of strictness.
+‘Alleluia’ is a Hebrew word – which in Latin is ‘Laudate Dominum’ – and no language is as elevated as Hebrew.
+Now we leave that elevated language in our Septuagesima, and say in Latin, ‘Laus tibi, Domine, Rex aeterne gloriae’, that is, ‘Praise be to thee, Lord, King of eternal glory.’
 We show by our humble Latin speech that we should incline to a humbler way of living in this season.
-‘Alleluia’ is, as we said, a heavenly song; as the Apostle John said that he heard great voices in heaven, like the music of trumpets, and they sang ‘Alleluia’.
+‘Alleluia’ is, as we said, a heavenly song; as the Apostle John said, he heard great voices in heaven, like the music of trumpets, and they sang ‘Alleluia’.
 ‘Gloria in excelsis Deo’ sang the angels, when Christ became incarnate in flesh in this world.
 Now we leave the heavenly songs of praise in our season of repentance, and we pray with true humility to the Almighty, that we may see his heavenly Eastertide, after the general resurrection, in which we will sing ‘Alleluia’ to him eternally without ceasing.
 Amen.'

 Hanging up harps by the waters of Babylon (BL Harley 603, f.
 70, 11th century)